wp-plugins/email-users/readme.txt

 == Changelog ==

 = Version 4.3.2 =
+* Hid "Notify Users" submenu on Pages and Posts Menu for users who don't have the proper capability.
 * Fixed problem where debug code was preventing mail from being sent to users.

 = Version 4.3.1 =